snafees/ortho_seqs/tutorial.rst

 -----------------------------------------------------------

 The first thing you have to do (aside from gathering data!) is set up your computer to run ortho_seqs.

-First, you need to have Miniconda installed on your computer.
-To install, follow the link `here <https://docs.conda.io/en/latest/miniconda.html>`_, and choose the appropriate version, with regards to your computer.
+  You first need to have Miniconda installed on your computer, in order to do the shell commands.
+To do so, follow the link `here <https://docs.conda.io/en/latest/miniconda.html>`_, and choose the appropriate version, with regards to your computer.

+After you have installed Minoconda, open up Terminal, or an equivalent Command-Line Interface (CLI).
+Run either this:

 .. code-block:: shell-session